timmyjose-study/algorithmic-programming/prep/grind/general_list.md

 2309.
 Greatest English Letter in Upper and Lower Case [x]

+1502.
+Can Make Arithmetic Progression From Sequence [x]

+412. Fizz Buzz [x]

+118. Pascal's Triangle [x]

+1160.
+Find Words That Can Be Formed by Characters [x]

+1122.
+Relative Sort Array [x]

+108. Convert Sorted Array to Binary Search Tree [x] (REV) (Divide and Conquer)

+766. Toeplitz Matrix [x] (REV) ((r1, c1) and (r2, c2) belong to the same diagonal iff r1 - c1 == r2 - c2)

+2367.
+Number of Arithmetic Triplets [x]

+2319.
+Check if Matrix Is X-Matrix [x]

+1991.
+Find the Middle Index in Array [x]

+2078.
+Two Furthest Houses With Different Colors [x]

+476. Number Complement

+1009.
+Complement of Base 10 Integer [x] (REV)

+2042.
+Check if Numbers Are Ascending in a Sentence [x]

+2243.
+Calculate Digit Sum of a String [x]

+705. Design HashSet [x]

+1822.
+Sign of the Product of an Array [x]

+338. Counting Bits [x]

+2138.
+Divide a String Into Groups of Size k [x]

+806. Number of Lines To Write String [x] (REV)

+2373.
+Largest Local Values in a Matrix [x]

+2068.
+Check Whether Two Strings are Almost Equivalent [x]

+2363.
+Merge Similar Items [x]

+145. Binary Tree Postorder Traversal  [x]

+1475.
+Final Prices With a Special Discount in a Shop [x] (REV) (Monotone Stack)

+1582.
+Special Positions in a Binary Matrix [x]

+884. Uncommon Words from Two Sentences [x]

+1455.
+Check If a Word Occurs As a Prefix of Any Word in a Sentence [x]

+1598.
+Crawler Log Folder

+2200.
+Find All K-Distant Indices in an Array

+2293.
+Min Max Game

+144. Binary Tree Preorder Traversal [x]

+191. Number of 1 Bits [x] (Shift for each of 32 positions and check)

+1550.
+Three Consecutive Odds [x]

+1491.
+Average Salary Excluding the Minimum and Maximum Salary [x]

+867. Transpose Matrix [x]

+169. Majority Element [x]

+1394.
+Find Lucky Integer in an Array [x]

+1137.
+N-th Tribonacci Number [x]

+1446.
+Consecutive Characters [x] (REV)

+2303.
+Calculate Amount Paid in Taxes [x] (REV) (Pay careful attention to the question details)

+1189.
+Maximum Number of Balloons [x]

+1022.
+Sum of Root To Leaf Binary Numbers [x] (REV)

+242. Valid Anagram [x]

+21. Merge Two Sorted Lists [x]

+2347.
+Best Poker Hand [x]

+2389.
+Longest Subsequence With Limited Sum [x] (UpperBound)

+917. Reverse Only Letters [x] (REV)

+693. Binary Number with Alternating Bits [x]

+268. Missing Number [x]

+283. Move Zeroes [x]

+217. Contains Duplicate [x]

+389. Find the Difference [x]

+2273.
+Find Resultant Array After Removing Anagrams

 ## liuzhenglaichn

 ## Unsorted

 58. Length of Last Word [x]